tale-toul/OCP4baremetalIPI/README.md

 # firewall-cmd --reload
 # firewall-cmd --list-all --zone libvirt
 ```
-### Set up virtualization in the provisioning V
+### Set up virtualization in the provisioning VM

 Further details at [Set up nested virtualization in the provisioning V](https://docs.fedoraproject.org/en-US/quick-docs/using-nested-virtualization-in-kvm/#proc_configuring-nested-virtualization-in-virt-manager)

-The support V with DHCP and DNS services must be already set up and running.
+The support VM with DHCP and DNS services must be already set up and running.

 If it is not already started, start the provision V
 ```
 # virsh start provision
 ```

-Connect from the physical host to the provision V using the IP defined in the DHCP server for that host
+Connect from the physical host to the provision VM using the IP defined in the DHCP server for that host
 ```
 $ ssh root@192.168.30.10
 ```

-Register the provision V with Red Hat
+Register the provision VM with Red Hat
 ```
 # subscription-manager register --user <rh user>
 ```